JanneMattila/www/docs/_posts/2024/02/2024-02-05-app-service-and-weird-behavior.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/02/05/appservice-issue/webjobs.png" %}

-If we now refresh the FCN view, we can see that it is monitoring even more things:
+If we now refresh the FCN view, we can see that it monitors even more things:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/02/05/appservice-issue/webapp-fcn-0-2.png" %}